He was born in a refugee camp. Now he's at the helm of the Palestinian struggle.

 6. Haniya survived an assassination attempt in 2003 when he served as an assistant to Hamas co-founder Sheikh Ahmed Yassin.

-Yassin guided Haniya's rise to prominence, but he was assassinated by an Israeli helicopter missile strike on his car in 2004.
+Yassin guided Haniya's rise to prominence, but he was assassinated by an Israeli aerial missile strike while on his wheelchair after coming out of the mosque from morning prayers in 2004.

 "The attacks inside Israel are operations we carry out in response to Israeli crimes against our people," Yassin said at the time.